ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

 If `val` (which is assumed to be type `OptionInt`) is `None`, then the pattern will match, and we will proceed.

-Conversely, we can do a similar test-match against the `Some` instance as well.
+Conversely, we can do a similar test-match against the `Some` variant as well.

     if val match OptionInt::Some(v) do
         // `v` is visible here